Search for a charged Higgs boson decaying into a heavy neutral Higgs boson and a W boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 \section{Introduction}

-The experimental confirmation of the \BEH mechanism~\cite{Higgs:1964ia,Higgs:1964pj,Guralnik:1964eu,Englert:1964et,Higgs:1966ev,Kibble:1967sv} at the CERN LHC~\cite{Aad:2012tfa,Chatrchyan:2012xdj,Chatrchyan:2013lba} has provided the long-sought solution to the electroweak symmetry breaking problem.
+{\tolerance=800 The experimental confirmation of the \BEH mechanism~\cite{Higgs:1964ia,Higgs:1964pj,Guralnik:1964eu,Englert:1964et,Higgs:1966ev,Kibble:1967sv} at the CERN LHC~\cite{Aad:2012tfa,Chatrchyan:2012xdj,Chatrchyan:2013lba} has provided the long-sought solution to the electroweak symmetry breaking problem.
 It has also further established the \SM of particle physics as a successful theory.
 Subsequent precision measurements of the couplings of the observed Higgs boson with the \SM particles are in agreement with expectations, with an experimental precision of $\approx$5--33\%~\cite{Khachatryan:2016vau,Sirunyan:2018koj,Aad:2019mbh,Sirunyan:2019twz}.
-Regardless of the success it has achieved, the \SM is still considered to be an effective field theory valid only at low energies because of its inability to address various fundamental theoretical problems and compelling observations in nature such as the naturalness problem, the vacuum metastability, the conjectured cosmological inflation, and the matter-antimatter asymmetry of our universe.
+Regardless of the success it has achieved, the \SM is still considered to be an effective field theory valid only at low energies because of its inability to address various fundamental theoretical problems and compelling observations in nature such as the naturalness problem, the vacuum metastability, the conjectured cosmological inflation, the presence of dark matter and the matter-antimatter asymmetry of our universe. }

 Numerous theoretical models have been proposed to remedy the shortcomings of the \SM, many of which predict that the Higgs sector must also be extended.
 Minimal extensions known as \TwoHDMs include a second complex doublet and are classified into four types according to the couplings of the Higgs doublets to fermions.
 The two-doublet structure gives rise to five physical Higgs bosons via spontaneous symmetry breaking: two neutral $CP$-even particles \Ph and \PH with $m_{\Ph}\leq m_{\PH}$, one neutral $CP$-odd particle \PSA, and two charged Higgs bosons \Hpm.
 In these models the ratio of the vacuum expectation values of the two Higgs doublets, \tanbeta, and the mixing angle, \mixingAngle, between \Ph and \PH are free parameters.
-These can be tuned to the alignment limit \alignmentLimit whereby \Ph aligns with the properties of the \SM\ Higgs boson with \mh = 125\GeV~\cite{CMS:2020xrn}, while the additional Higgs bosons may appear at the \TeVns scale or below it~\cite{Carena:2013ooa}.
+These can be tuned to the alignment limit \alignmentLimit whereby \Ph aligns with the properties of the \SM\ Higgs boson with \mh = 125\GeV~\cite{CMS:2020xrn}.